Radiation Detection and Survey Devices

 • There are many types of radiation detection devices.

-• No single device can detect all kinds of radiation.
+• No single device can detect all the various kinds and energies of radiation.

 • No one device is useful in all situations.
 See Table 2 below